lsyncd/lsyncd/index.md

 When to use
 -----------
-Lsyncd is designed to synchronize a local directory tree with low profile of expected changes to a remote mirror.
+Lsyncd is designed to synchronize a slowly changing local directory tree to a remote mirror.
 Lsyncd is especially useful to sync data from a secure area to a not-so-secure area.

 Other synchronization tools
 ------------------------